aditn/Mesh-Construction-from-Point-Cloud-in-Parallel/README.md

 3. Compile code.
 This produces the executable `runnable`.
    `./compile.bash`

-4. Run software from home directory on an input in inputs directory.
+4. Run our exectuable from its directory on an input in the inputs directory.
+It is best to use a rho value specified in our writeup, because too small a rho value will crash our program (we are unsure if this is a malloc issue or an algorithm issue).
+Fixing this bug is another future direction.
    `./runnable -f inputs/[filename] -t [number of processors] -p [rho-value specified in report]`

 5. A detailed timing results will be printed to the console upon completion.